zengbing15/implement-dapp-doc/docs/rpc-and-transaction.md

 In conclusion, the essence of the transaction is to spend some cells, and then generate some new cells, which will also become input cells that need to be spent in another transaction.
 The unspent cells are called live cells.
 This concepts are similar to that of [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) in Bitcoin's terminology.

-the state transition can be represented:
+the state transition can be represented as follows:

 ```
 +--------+